Kamundos/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of Jupyter  Notebooks.
+This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning projects

 Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.